dannycastroaudio/itp/python reading/README.md

 **What I didnt know:**

-Recusrsion is still pretty bizzar, though I now undertstand thats its only calling other functions.
-I also didnt know to make diagrams for recursive buttons
+Recursion is still pretty bizarre, though I now understand thats its only calling other functions.
+I also didnt know to make diagrams for recursive functions

 ### Chapter 10: Lists